 }

 For the urlSuffix we use the NSArray data type that will hold all elements of the URL being accessed.
-We saw in The FitBit OAuth implementation that there is no clear rule to composing an API URL; the API service calls have instead service names and values mashed up in a slash-delimited string.
+We saw in The Fitbit OAuth implementation that there is no clear rule to composing an API URL; the API service calls have instead service names and values mashed up in a slash-delimited string.
 Since some of these could be numbers, the NSArray type is ideal because by default it contains AnyObject elements.
-We also pass the urlSuffix to the processGETData function, so that we can make there a decision what to do with the response, given the service being called, the optional id of the item, and the urlSuffix.
+We also pass the urlSuffix to the processGETData function, so that we can make a decision about what to do with the response, given the service being called, the optional id of the item, and the urlSuffix.
 We also defined default values for urlSuffix and params to allow our functions to make calls without providing all nil parameters in tow.

 The optional input params is a dictionary with strings for keys and values.
 This is the most convenient format, considering that POST is not any different from GET in the way the parameters are passed to the API.